PATIENT STORY: Many Options to Treat CNS Lymphoma

 It was Winston Churchill who famously said, “Never give in—never, never never.”
 He could have been describing Rudolf Metzger and his Providence Saint John’s Health Center physician Santosh Kesari, MD, PhD.

 Metzger has confronted numerous obstacles over his 70 years.
 As a young immigrant from Austria, he had to master a new language and new culture.
 As an American soldier, he served during Vietnam.
 And as a firefighter for more than three decades, he confronted life-threatening blazes.
 Metzger is fighting for his life.
-And he has an equally formidable ally in Dr. Kesari, a neurologist and neuro-oncologist and the director of neuro-oncology at the Pacific Neuroscience Institute and John Wayne Cancer Institute.
+And he has an equally formidable ally in Dr. Kesari, a neurologist and neuro-oncologist and the director of neuro-oncology at the Pacific Neuroscience Institute and Saint John’s Cancer Institute.

 Metzger’s odyssey began about six years ago, when the Carlsbad resident began experiencing dizziness and vomiting.
 It took time for doctors to determine the cause, but when they did the news was chilling.
 Metzger had primary CNS lymphoma, a rare form of brain cancer.
 He was given three months to live.
 Metzger and Shirley, his dedicated wife of 44 years, refused to accept that answer.
 A retired nurse, Shirley sought referrals to a doctor who might be able to help.
 One name stood out: Santosh Kesari, at that time director of neuro-oncology at UC San Diego’s Moores Cancer Center.